-If you've just invested in a good-sized aquarium along with all the equipment you'll need to fill it, manage it, and keep your new fish happy and healthy, you may wonder whether you need to shell out yet more cash to purchase a special stand for your aquarium.
-While you'll obviously need to put the aquarium on top of something, the decision about whether you'll need a specialized aquarium stand will depend largely on your budget.
-Regardless of the tank size, it's important to have solid support based not only on the tank size but the filled weight of the aquarium.
+If you've just invested in a good-sized aquarium with all of the equipment you'll need to fill it, manage it, and keep your new fish happy and healthy, you may wonder if you need to shell out even more cash to purchase a special stand for your aquarium.
+While you will need to put the aquarium on top of something, the decision to buy a specialized aquarium stand will depend largely on your budget.
+Regardless of the tank size, it's important to have solid support based not only on the tank size but on the filled weight of the aquarium.
 The biggest error made by aquarium owners is underestimating the weight of the tank once it is filled with water.

 Aquarium Stand Options

-An aquarium stand is essentially a piece of furniture large and strong enough to support your aquarium and contain the equipment and supplies needed to care for your fish and tank.
-The size, shape, and materials used in the stand will depend on the size and quality of the tank, your budget, and how concerned you are with aesthetics.
+An aquarium stand is a piece of furniture that's large and strong enough to support your aquarium and contain the equipment and supplies needed to care for your fish and tank.
+The size, shape, and materials used in the stand will depend on the size and quality of the tank, budget, and your aesthetics.
 In essence, there are four options available:

 - Use an existing or low-priced cabinet that's strong enough to support your aquarium;